Walking on Spheres and Talking to Neighbors: Variance Reduction for Laplace's Equation: Introduction

 Mesh-free methods are particularly well-suited for problems on domains with complex geometry.
-Solution techniques include radial basis function methods, boundary integral equations and the method of particular solutions.
-However, like the mesh-based methods, obtaining solutions requires solving a global system of equations and possibly making a choice of the basis functions used to approximate the solution.
-Where it is desirable to avoid global solves or choices of basis functions, techniques such as Walk on Spheres are advantageous.
+Techniques include radial basis function methods, boundary integral equations and the method of particular solutions.
+However, as with mesh-based methods, obtaining solutions using these methods requires solving a global system of equations.